Tom had the pedal mashed to the floor. He said our launch window was closing and there was no telling when they would be back.

 “Better wake up Tom 2.0 so he can man the launch controls.
 Then you better saddle up, my dude.
 We’re going into space!”

 Struggling to keep up?
 Feeling a bit lost?
 Perhaps you’re wondering how a snake can wear a vest or be a band roadie?
-The answers to these questions and more are in CHAPTER 1, 2, and 3!
+The answers to these questions and more are in CHAPTER 1, CHAPTER 2, and CHAPTER 3!
 (Editor’s Note: Bad Copy does not guarantee answers to any questions in these chapters).